learn-co-curriculum/react-props-movie-lab/README.md

 export default App;
 ```
 Let's see another example.
-Suppose you have a component called `List` instead of an li.
+Suppose you have a component called `List` instead of an `li`.
 We can also map through an array of data and return an array of JSX to dynamically create
 our `List` components.
 We can even pass the strings `Hello` and `Goodbye` as props: